AtharvaTambat/WnCC-SoC-2022-QML/Week 3/README.md

 What the repeating the above steps does is that, it brings the uniform superposition closer and closer to the requires state $x_0$ with each iteration i.e. it increase the coeffecient of the correct computational basis ($x_0) while decreasing the coeffecients of the rest in the superposition - increasing the probability of getting the right answer at the end.

+## Shor's Algorithm

+Shor's Algorithm solves the problem of period finding.